YuliaOv22/DD_2024_private/hw4/README.md

 --bash
 ```
-cd <repo name>/hw3 && snakemake --use-conda
+cd <repo name>/hw4 && nextflow run main.nf --with-docker
 ```
-This command will execute the pipeline using 4 cores and will automatically create and use the Conda environments specified in the Snakefile.
+This command will execute the pipeline will run the pipe with usind Docker containers.
+You may not write ```--with-docker``` because, it was written in nextflow.config.

 ## Input Files
 [6]: Input_Files